ivans-innovation-lab/my-company-angular-fe/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

-## Progressive Web Application (Work In Progress)

-PWAs leverage Transport Layer Security (TLS), webapp manifests, and service workers to make an application installable with offline capabilities.
-In other words, a PWA is like a native app on your phone, but it’s built with web technologies like HTML5, JavaScript, and CSS3.
-If built right, a PWA is indistinguishable from a native application.

-I like the simple list that Alex Russell lists on [What, Exactly, Makes Something A Progressive Web App?](https://infrequently.org/2016/09/what-exactly-makes-something-a-progressive-web-app/).

- - Originate from a Secure Origin.
-Served over TLS and green padlock displays (no active mixed content).
- - Load while offline (even if only a custom offline page).
-By implication, this means that Progressive Web Apps require Service Workers.
- - Reference a Web App Manifest with at least the following properties:
-   - name
-   - short_name
-   - start_url
-   - display with a value of standalone or fullscreen.
-   - An icon at least 144×144 large in png format.
-E.g.: "icons": [ { "src": "/images/icon-144.png", "sizes": "144x144", "type": "image/png" } ]

 ## Further help